Sunday Awoniyi: Death

-On November 18, 2007, while being driven from Abuja to Kaduna, Awoniyi's car flipped over.
-He was taken to the National Hospital in Abuja and then flown to London, where he died on November 28.
+On 18 November 2007, while being driven from Abuja to Kaduna, Awoniyi's car flipped over.
+He was taken to the National Hospital in Abuja and then flown to London, where he died on 28 November.

-On December 11, 2007, a one-minute silence honoring him was observed in the Senate.
-His funeral was held at Mopa on December 15, 2007, and was attended by former Presidents Yakubu Gowon, Ibrahim Babangida, and Abdulsalami Abubakar, and Vice President Goodluck Jonathan, who represented President Umaru Yar'Adua.
+On 11 December 2007, a one-minute silence honoring him was observed in the Senate.
+His funeral was held at Mopa on 15 December 2007, and was attended by former heads of state Yakubu Gowon, Ibrahim Babangida, and Abdulsalami Abubakar, and Vice President Goodluck Jonathan, who represented President Umaru Yar'Adua.